Cyber-Duck/php-fpm-laravel/readme.md

 * [`5.6`](https://github.com/Cyber-Duck/php-fpm-laravel/tree/5.6)
 * [`5.4`](https://github.com/Cyber-Duck/php-fpm-laravel/tree/5.4)

-**Note:** the `master` branch is not used for generating images, used for ducmentation instead.
+**Note:** the `master` branch is not used for generating images, used for documentation instead.
 Only tags/branches are.

 ## docker-compose usage: